 A closer investigation creates another impression, however.
 There’s a sunny, modern kitchen with ample counter space, an enlarged front porch, central heat and air conditioning, cable TV and high-speed Internet connections.

-The house is much grander than it was when it was built in 1911 by Professor Coleman B. Waller, but remains a perfect complement to the older structures on either side of it.
+The house is much grander than it was when Professor Coleman B. Waller built it in 1911, but remains a perfect complement to the older structures on either side of it.

 Dr. W.K.
 Greene became the first Wofford president to live there.
-Subsequently, Presidents Gaines, Marsh, Hardin and Lesesne lived in the house, and now the Dunlaps have joined that illustrious tradition.
+Subsequently, Presidents Gaines, Marsh, Hardin, Lesesne, and Dunlap lived in the house, and now the Samhats have joined that illustrious tradition.

 “We tried to make Wofford’s long history evident to anyone who visits the house,” says architect Glen Boggs of McMillan Smith & Partners.
 “Specific items, like the beautifully painted portrait of Dr. Snyder in the living room, are redolent of the college’s past.”

 Major funding for these essential renovations came from longtime Wofford friends Paula Black Baker and Marianna Black Habisreutinger of Spartanburg, in memory of their mother Anna Maybry Black.
-Trustee Roger Milliken also provided funding for the project, and many of the furnishings in the downstairs area of the house were contributed by Kindel Furniture Company of Grand Rapids, Michigan.
+Trustee Roger Milliken also provided funding for the project, and Kindel Furniture Company of Grand Rapids, Michigan contributed many of the furnishings in the downstairs area of the house.
 Kindel Furniture is a leader in the production of magnificent antique reproduction furnishings and is led by Paula S. Fogarty ’86 and her father, Robert S. Fogarty ’59.